colinbdclark/osc.js/README.md

 Why osc.js?
 -----------

 There are several other OSC libraries available for JavaScript.
-However, they all depend on Node.js-specific APIs.
+However, most depend on Node.js-specific APIs.
 This means that they can't be run in a browser or on web-only platforms such as Chrome OS. osc.js uses only cross-platform APIs (`TypedArrays` and `DataView`), ensuring that it can run in any modern JavaScript environment.

-osc.js is fast, comprehensive, fully spec-compliant, tested, and provides a variety of optional transports for a wide variety of use cases.
+osc.js is fast, comprehensive, fully spec-compliant, tested, modular, and provides a wide variety of optional transports for sending and receiving OSC data.

 What Does it Do?
 ----------------

 osc.js reads and writes OSC-formatted binary data into plain JavaScript objects.
 It provides adaptors for Node.js Buffer objects as well as standard ArrayBuffers.

-osc.js is transport agnostic.
+The core of osc.js is transport agnostic.
 You can receive OSC data in whatever manner works best for your application: serial port APIs such as node-serialport or chrome.serial, socket APIs such as Node.js dgram or WebRTC data channels, WebSockets or binary XHR messages should all work.
 Connect osc.js up to your source of incoming/outgoing data, and you're all set.
 This approach is consistent with the design of Open Sound Control as a _content format_ that is independent from its means of transport.

 In addition to the low-level encoder/decoder functions, osc.js also provides a comprehensive set of transport objects, called <code>Port</code>s, for use in standard browsers, Chrome Apps, and Node.js applications.
 These include: